Skip to main contentSkip to main content

 One of the questions that remained after the initial studies was whether ortho-k could be effective for children with significant astigmatism.
 That’s where the Toric Orthokeratology for Slowing Eye Elongation (TO-SEE) study came in.
 [4] Published in 2013, this study specifically recruited 80 children with moderate-to-high levels of astigmatism.

 For families in Fayetteville and Fort Liberty, where we see a wide range of prescriptions, this was a critical piece of the puzzle.
 The TO-SEE study showed that specially designed toric ortho-k lenses were incredibly effective.
 Over two years, the children wearing toric ortho-k lenses experienced 52% less axial elongation than the control group (0.31 mm vs. 0.64 mm).
-This proved that even children with more complex prescriptions could benefit significantly from ortho-k myopia control.
+This proved that even children with more complex prescriptions could benefit significantly from ortho-k myopia management.

 Chart showing the results of key Ortho-K clinical studies.